Alternative Dispute Resolution: Arbitration

 - Generally, resolve family law disputes faster.
 An arbitrator provides their Award (decision) and reasons within soon after arbitration.
 This is usually within 28 days of the hearing.

-- Receive a binding result that is enforceable at law.
+- Receive a binding result that is enforceable by law.

 Does arbitration sound like the right path for you?
 Contact us